 50BOLD: Do you think you landed the opportunity because of your natural beauty?

 Jayne: I have no idea.
-I never thought of myself as a natural beauty.
+I never thought of myself a natural beauty.
 I really didn’t.
-People would think that I am lying but I am not; I have never viewed myself as a natural beauty.
+People would think that I am lying but I am not; I have never viewed myself as natural beauty.
 I’ve always thought there was something wrong with me.
 Oprah said to me once, “You know what, Jayne, you know what book I would love for you to write?
 I would love for you to write what it was like to walk into a room and know that you’re the most beautiful woman in the world.
 What does that feel like and how did you get there?”
 And she went on.

 Well, I told Oprah “wait a minute, stop, what are you talking about?”
 I said, “I have never in my life thought that I was beautiful.
 Never once!
 If I tried to write that book it would all be a lie!”
 Oprah then said, “I don’t believe you!”